-Figure 2 indicates that the reg-advanced.cfg template file contains the up.localClockEnabled parameter, which turns the time and date display on or off.
+Figure 2: Feature Parameter Table for Time and Date Display specifies that the reg-advanced.cfg template file contains the up.localClockEnabled parameter, which turns the time and date display on or off.
 This parameter is enabled by default.
 If you want to turn the time and date display on or off, locate and open the reg.advanced template, expand the up folder, and locate the parameter name up.localClockEnabled.
 Set the parameter value to '1' to turn on or '0' to turn off the time and date display, as shown in the following illustration.